shaikfirdos786/shaikfirdos786/README.md

 I'm **Shaik Firdos**, an aspiring **Data Analyst** with a strong foundation in **Full Stack Web Development**.
 I combine my coding background with analytical thinking to transform raw data into meaningful insights and business value.

-- 🌱 I’m currently learning **Power BI, SQL Optimization, and Advanced Excel**
+- 🌱 Currently learning **Power BI, SQL Optimization, and Advanced Excel**
 - 👨‍💻 All of my projects are available at [My GitHub Repositories](https://github.com/shaikfirdos786?tab=repositories)
 - 💡 Interested in **Data Analytics, Dashboards, and Automation**
 - 📫 Reach me at **fidduraza9876@gmail.com**